September 26, 2024

 murmuring in a secret language

-words sounding like abra cadabra.
+words that sound like abra cadabra.

 The waves are getting taller.